-BetMGM Bonus Code SI1500 Offers Up to $1,500 for Thursday Night Football
+BetMGM Bonus Code SI1500 Offers up to $1,500 for Thursday Night Football

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-Claiming the bonus code for BetMGM requires completing a simple registration process before Thursday Night Football kicks off.
-The straightforward steps ensure new users can quickly access their welcome bonus and start betting on the Patriots-Jets matchup.
+Claiming your BetMGM Sportsbook promo code offer for Thursday Night Football requires just a few simple steps.
+The registration process takes minutes and provides immediate access to betting markets for the Bills-Texans matchup.

-- Click any link on this page to visit BetMGM Sportsbook and begin registration using promo code SI1500.
+- Click any BetMGM link on this page and enter bonus code for BetMGM SI1500 during registration.

-- Complete account verification by providing personal information and driver's license details.
+- Complete account verification by providing required personal information and identification documents.

-- Make your first deposit of at least $10 using PayPal, Apple Pay, debit cards, or other available methods.
+- Make your first deposit of at least $10 using available payment methods like PayPal or debit cards.

-- Place your qualifying wager on any market, including Thursday Night Football betting options.
+- Place your first real money wager on Thursday Night Football or any other available market.

-- If your bet loses, receive bonus bets within 24 hours to continue wagering.
+- If your bet wins, keep all winnings; if it loses, receive up to $1,500 in bonus bets within 24 hours.

-New users can learn more about platform features and betting options by reading our comprehensive BetMGM review.
+For more detailed information about BetMGM's features and betting options, read our comprehensive BetMGM review.

-BetMGM consistently provides value to existing customers through various promotional offers and betting boosts.
-Regular users can find daily profit boosts, parlay insurance, and special event promotions by checking the 'Promos' section within the BetMGM Sportsbook app.
-These ongoing promotions complement the new user welcome bonus and provide continued value for Thursday Night Football and other sporting events throughout the week.
+BetMGM consistently provides ongoing promotions and enhanced odds for existing customers beyond the welcome offer.
+Regular users can find daily profit boosts, same-game parlay insurance, and special event bonuses by checking the 'Promos' section within the BetMGM Sportsbook app.
+These rotating offers often feature enhanced payouts for popular betting markets, including NFL games and major sporting events throughout the year.

 - Second chance TD: Get a second chance on first TD bets if your pick scores second.

-- SGP Odds Boost Token: Get an SGP odds boost for the Jets vs. Patriots game.
+- SGP Odds Boost Token: Get an SGP odds boost for Thursday Night Football.

 FanDuel